 Two priests were fishing on the side of the road one day.
-They made a sign saying, “The End is Near!
+They thoughtfully made a sign saying, “The End is Near!
 Turn around now before it’s too late!” and showed it to each passing car.
-One driver didn’t appreciate the sign and shouted, “Leave us alone, you religious nuts!”
-All of a sudden the priests heard a big splash and looked at each other.
-Then the one holding the sign said, “Maybe it should just say ‘Bridge Out’?”
-Sometimes the words we choose can be shocking.
+One driver didn’t appreciate the sign and shouted, “Leave us alone!”
+The car sped by and then all of a sudden the priests heard a big splash.
+They looked at each other and the one holding the sign said, “Maybe we should just write ‘Bridge Out Ahead’?”

 May the Lord give you peace.